All rights reserved by Michal Jeska

 The market square is picturesque, surrounded by fine examples of 17th century buildings.
 It’s a wonderful starting point from which to explore the town by foot.

 Fairly close to this you can find the ruins of the 12th century Hohenburg Fortress, from which the name of the town is derived.
-The fortress sits like a crown atop the Schlossberg and it’s ruins have been slightly restored and partially open to the public since 1981.
+The fortress sits like a crown atop the Schlossberg and its ruins have been somewhat restored and partially open to the public since 1981.

 Close to these ruins you will also find the ruins of the Karlsberg Castle which was destroyed in 1793 (having been built between 1778 and 1785).
 It was acquired and slightly restored by the Karlsberg Brewery in 1975.